Diffraction grating: Theory of operation

 For a diffraction grating, the relationship between the grating spacing (i.e., the distance between adjacent grating grooves or slits), the angle of the wave (light) incidence to the grating, and the diffracted wave from the grating is known as the grating equation.
 Like many other optical formulas, the grating equation can be derived by using the Huygens–Fresnel principle, stating that each point on a wavefront of a propagating wave can be considered to act as a point wave source, and a wavefront at any subsequent point can be found by adding together the contributions from each of these individual point wave sources on the previous wavefront.

 Gratings may be of the 'reflective' or 'transmissive' type, analogous to a mirror or lens, respectively.
 A grating has a 'zero-order mode' (where the integer order of diffraction m is set to zero), in which a ray of light behaves according to the laws of reflection (like a mirror) and refraction (like a lens), respectively.

 A diagram showing the path difference between rays of light scattered from adjacent rulings at the same local position on each ruling of a reflective diffraction grating (actually a blazed grating).
-The choice of + or – in the path difference formula depends on the sign convention for $\Theta_\mathrm m$: plus if $\Theta_\mathrm m = \Theta_\mathrm i$ describes the case of backscatter, minus if it describes specular reflection.
+The choice of + or – in the path difference formula depends on the sign convention for θ_{m}: plus (positive) if θ_{m} = θ_{i} describes the case of backscatter; minus (negative) if it describes specular reflection.

 Note that the pair of the black ray path parts and the pair of the light green ray path parts have no path difference in each pair, while there is a path difference in the red ray path part pair that matters in the diffraction grating equation derivation.